DRowbo990/rotational/README.md

 It should be noted that all vectors are in xyz coordinates.

 # Running Compliance Tests Instructions
 An effort has been made to comply with the coding standards of pylint, mypy, and isort.
-The above commands will run the compliance tests.
+The commands below will run the compliance tests.
 The `rotational.py` file should pass all tests.
 The Black code formatter was used to format the code.

 1. pip install pylint mypy isort
 2. pylint rotational.py && mypy rotational.py && isort rotational.py